The-Pine-Project/kiwi-menu/README.md

 ## Contributing

 Contributions and feature requests are welcome.
 This extension is designed to help macOS users feel at home on GNOME, so the main goal is a clean, minimal menu with familiar behavior.
 I try to avoid feature creep and large configuration surfaces to keep the project easy to maintain.
 If you have an idea that is more feature rich, I am happy to point you to similar projects where it may fit better.

-## License

-Kiwi Menu is distributed under the terms of the GNU General Public License v3.0 or later.
-See `LICENSE` for details.